dantaeyoung/PaperHopper/README.md

 Another solution is implemented inside `Paperhopper_1_CALIBRATION.gh` and `CoordinateTranslator.py`. `Paperhopper_1_CALIBRATION.gh` performs the calibration and saves the transformation matrix as `calibration.csv`; `CoordinateTranslator.py` then reads this calibration.csv file, loads the transformation matrix, receives messages from Reactivision, and passes them onto `Paperhopper_2_PLAY_TEMPLATE.gh`, etc.

-## Footnotes

-[1] I will note that I feel somewhat uncomfortable about this Borges reference, because it partially relies/amplifies the 'inscrutable asian' stereotype; is it celebratory or exoticizing a taxonomic order that has a confusing, inscrutable logic?
-Both.